-Sausalito to the San Francisco Ferry Building
+Ferry from Sausalito to the San Francisco Ferry Building

 Golden Gate Ferry: This ferry is run by the public Golden Gate Bridge District, which serves both ferry terminals in Marin County: Sausalito and Larkspur.
 Click here for the Sausalito Ferry Schedule linking Sausalito to the Ferry Building (located where Market St. reaches the Embarcadero in San Francisco) and we also have a page listing Sausalito Ferry Ticket Prices.

 The video above shows a Golden Gate Ferry voyage from San Francisco to Sausalito.

 The Golden Gate Ferry is pictured at the top of this page, and their website is here.
 In San Francisco, Sausalito Ferry tickets are sold from machines at the pier behind the Ferry Building (see photo below).
 In Sausalito they’re sold from machines located to the left (north) where the pier meets the parking lot.
 The ticket sales windows in San Francisco are no longer staffed, although the ticket takers there are very pleasant and helpful when you ask questions.